 - Acute Compartment Syndrome (ACS): ACS is typically caused by blunt trauma that causes immediate swelling and pain to the lower leg.
 This causes the pressures in your lower leg to increase rapidly causing pressure on your nerves, arteries and veins.
 This is a medical emergency.

 - Chronic Compartment Syndrome (CCS): CCS is usually associated with pain during exercise.
-It is also caused by rapidly increasing pressures in your lower leg but occurs during activity.
-Elimination of symptoms results when stopping the activity.
+It is also caused by rapidly increasing pressures in your lower leg.
+This increased pressure occurs during activity and resolves when the activity stops.

 Signs and Symptoms of Acute Compartment Syndrome